-More snow expected in days ahead along Cascade slopes will be a delight for skiers and snowboarders
+Deep-freeze ending with more mountain snow to delight skiers and snowboarders

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-John Gifford, the president of the Pacific Northwest Ski Areas Association said snowfall through Dec.
+John Gifford, president of the Pacific Northwest Ski Areas Association, said snowfall through Dec.
 31 in Oregon and Washington was up 105 to 148 percent of the annual average.

-The brunt of the upcoming storms are tracking into southern Oregon and northern California where up to five feet of snow was predicted in the Sierra Mountain Range.
-Some weather gurus were forecasting an epic major “atmospheric river” event that has the potential to drop 10 to 15 feet of snow.
+The brunt of the upcoming storms is tracking into southern Oregon and northern California, where up to five feet of snow is predicted in the Sierra range.
+Some weather gurus are forecasting an epic major “atmospheric river” event that has the potential to drop 10 to 15 feet of snow.
 Stay tuned…

-With these major snowfalls, many will venture to the back-country in search of untouched powder that brings the potential of avalanches and other hazards.
+With these major snowfalls, many will venture to the backcountry in search of untouched powder that brings the potential of avalanches and other hazards.

-A 64-year-old woman was found buried on Thursday in an avalanche outside of the Crystal Mountain Resort ski area boundary.
-The ski patrol said it appeared the woman who was well-known in the Crystal Mountain community passed away from asphyxiation, and had been ski-touring alone in the back-country when she triggered the avalanche sometime on Wednesday.
+A 64-year-old woman was found buried Thursday in an avalanche outside of the Crystal Mountain Resort ski area boundary.
+The ski patrol said it appeared the woman, who was well-known in the Crystal Mountain community, died from asphyxiation, and had been ski-touring alone in the backcountry when she triggered the avalanche sometime on Wednesday.

-When traveling in the backcountry it is always important to ski or ride with a partner(s), and stay in visual contact with each other; let others know of your travel plans; avoid tree wells and keep a safe distance from trees; stay on groomed runs; and avoid unmarked areas in off boundary areas of ski resorts.
+When traveling in the backcountry it is important to ski or ride with a partner(s), and stay in visual contact with each other; let others know of your travel plans; avoid tree wells and keep a safe distance from trees; stay on groomed runs; and avoid unmarked areas in off boundary areas of ski resorts.
 For more information, go to www.deepsnowsafety.org.

 Upcoming slope-side events: